 Moviemaker Magazine’s top “Coolest Short Film Festival” and the Largest Short Film Event on the East Coast.

-In 2016, we screened 131 films from 26 countries in 18 unique showcases that played over 11 days to a total audience of 9,00 people.
+A highly competitive festival, DC Shorts receives 1,300± submissions from over 100 countries around the globe.
+In 2018, we screened 125 films from 30 countries in 28 unique showcases that played over 11 days to a total audience of over 9,000 people, with many of the titles available for online viewing on the Online Festival; which runs concurrently with the Shorts Fest.
 We also hosted a table read of six screenplays, and awarded the winner an incredible prize of $2,000.

 Outstanding Animated Short